Leaders in Minimally Invasive Procedures in NY and NJ.

 If you are experiencing the following symptoms, you might consult with us about a laminectomy:

-Performed under general anesthesia, the laminectomy procedure starts with Dr. Q making a small incision.
+Performed under general anesthesia, the laminectomy procedure starts with the surgeon making a small incision.
 Only the lamina is removed, unless a herniated disc is involved in the patient’s procedure, in which case that portion of the disc and any bone fragments are also removed.

 At Q Spine Institute, laminectomy surgeries can be performed as an outpatient procedure, which means our patients are able to go home later in the day.
 Recovery can involve physical therapy, and pain medication may also be prescribed.